Flight training

 Although there are various types of aircraft, many of the principles of piloting them have common techniques, especially those aircraft which are heavier-than-air types.

 Flight schools commonly rent aircraft to students and licensed pilots at an hourly rate.
 Typically, the hourly rate is determined by the aircraft's Hobbs meter or Tach timer, therefore the student is only charged while the aircraft engine is running.
 Flight instructors can also be scheduled with or without an aircraft for pilot proficiency and recurring training.

 The oldest flight training school still in existence is the Royal Air Force's (RAF's) Central Flying School formed in May 1912 at Upavon, United Kingdom.
 The oldest civil flight school still active in the world is based in Germany at the Wasserkuppe.
 It was founded as "Mertens Fliegerschule", and is currently named "Fliegerschule Wasserkuppe".

 Licences

-Pilots must first gain their Private Pilot Licence (PPL).
-They can then progress to a Commercial Pilot Licence (CPL), and finally an Airline Transport Pilot Licence (ATPL).
+The International Civil Aviation Organization sets global standards for pilot licensing that are implemented and enforced by a country's civil aviation authority.
+Prospective pilots must first meet their country's requirements to obtain a student pilot certificate, which is required for training towards a private pilot licence (PPL).
+They can then progress to a commercial pilot licence (CPL), and finally an airline transport pilot licence (ATPL).

-Some countries have a Light Aircraft Pilot Licence (LAPL), but this cannot be used internationally.
+Some countries have a light aircraft pilot licence (LAPL), but this cannot be used internationally.

-Separate licences are required for different aircraft categories, for example helicopters and aeroplanes.
+Separate licences are required for different aircraft categories—for example, helicopters and aeroplanes.

 Ratings

 A type rating, also known as an endorsement, is the process undertaken by a pilot to update their license to allow them to fly a different type of aircraft.
-A class rating covers multiple aircraft.
+A class rating covers multiple types of similar design.

 An instrument rating allows a pilot to fly under instrument flight rules (IFR).
-A night rating allows a pilot to fly at night (that is, outside of Civil twilight).
+A night rating allows a pilot to fly at night (that is, outside of civil twilight).